Olga Votavová

 Olga Votavová (born 10 July 1966) is a Czech former professional tennis player.

-Born in Cheb, Votavová played on the professional tour during the 1980s and reached a best singles ranking of 169 in the world.
+Born in Cheb, Votavová played on the professional tour during the 1980s and reached a best singles ranking of No. 169 in the world.

 Votavová was runner-up at the Swedish Open in 1985, prior to the tournament becoming part of the main tour.
 Her best performance on the Virginia Slims circuit instead came at the Bregenz in 1986, where she made it to the quarter-finals.